tytydraco/yessleep/out/I_Am_My_Friends_Sons_Godfather_My_Friend_Died_Recently_and_Im_Now_His_Caretaker.md

 “Oh shit.
 Whitney” I mumbled to myself as I got up from my dining table.

 “What the hell, Kieran!”
-My girlfriend Whitney yelled as her evil little purebred apple head chihuahua jumped from her arms and into my house.
+My girlfriend, Whitney, yelled as her evil little purebred apple head chihuahua jumped from her arms and into my house.
 She pushed her way passed me and into the house.

 I’d totally forgotten about date night with everything going on.
 I didn’t even tell her about Matty.